607 S Mathews Ave.

 Anthropology and Law; Social Norms and Law; Racism and Social Science; Landscape Archaeology; Archaeological Surveying; and Historical Archaeology, among others.
 Follow "Visit Website" link for syllabi

-I am a faculty affiliate of, and offer courses related to, the UIUC Center for African Studies, Lemann Institute for Brazilian Studies, Department of African American Studies, College of Law, and Department of Landscape Architecture, and Unit for Criticism and Interpretive Theory.
+I am a faculty affiliate of, and offer courses related to, the UIUC Center for African Studies, Lemann Institute for Brazilian Studies, Department of African American Studies, College of Law, Department of Landscape Architecture, and Unit for Criticism and Interpretive Theory.
 I also serve as Visiting Professor of Law at the University of Chicago Law School.

 Additional Campus Affiliations